zicat/tributary/doc/user_guide.md

 ### Reliability

-When records arrive at the tributary service, the source append into the channel and ack client, sinks fetch records from the channel with GroupOffset, and commit the GroupOffset after external systems store these records.
-This's how records in Tributary provide end-to-end reliability of the flow.
+When the record is sent to the Tributary service, the source is responsible for writing the data to the channel and acking the client.
+The sinks pull the records from the channel based on their respective GroupOffsets.
+When the external system successfully stores these records, it submits the GroupOffset, which is the end-to-end reliability flow design of Tributary.

 ### Recoverability

-If the channel crash e.g., disk full, source report the exception to the client.
-Because tributary service is stateless, client should switch to other tributary services and switch back after recover.
+If a channel experiences a malfunction, such as disk damage or reaching full capacity, the source will inform the client of the relevant problem.
+As Tributary service is stateless, the client is responsible for maintaining the health of all Tributary instances and making necessary adjustments in case of malfunctions.

-If the external sink system crash, the sink will roll up to the previous committed GroupOffset and reconsume records( at least once).
-The failure of some sinks not affect others sinking records.
+If there is an external system failure for the sink, it will roll back to the previously committed GroupOffset and re-consume to ensure at least one successful consumption.
+Partial sink failures will not affect other sinks.

 ## Setting up a tributary service